 Next, even though we ukulele strummers are known to say that “more than four strings is just showing off,” I am compelled to include one of my favorite multi-multi-string versions of “Jingle Bells.”
-Click or tap on the next image or link to hear the late Earl Scruggs and friends attack our song in bluegrass style!
+Click or tap on the triangle in the next image or link to hear the late Earl Scruggs and friends attack our song in bluegrass style!

 And, where would we be without a ukulele version?
 Click or tap on the next image or link to hear The Ukulele Orchestra of Great Britain have a rather bizarre go at this one!

 So, keep your non-plastic ukuleles out of the snow (if and when) . . .